 *This article appeared in Artsy Magazine on March 20, 2018.
 Click here.

-Doug Woodham is the Managing Partner of Art Fiduciary Advisors, a NY-based advisory practice focused on art-related legacy planning and advising collectors, artists, and institutions on the sale of art.
+Doug Woodham is the Managing Partner of Art Fiduciary Advisors, a NY-based firm focused on providing art-related financial advice to collectors and institutions.
 Earlier in his career, Doug was President of Christie’s for the Americas and a Partner with McKinsey & Company.
 He is also the author of the best-selling book Art Collecting Today: Market Insights for Everyone Passionate About Art (2017).